-- Financing Support: Providing grant financing to inform, strengthen, and catalyze investments in disaster and climate risk management. - Technical Assistance and Capacity Building: Supporting country teams with risk analytics, advisory services, and capacity building to integrate disaster and climate risk management into policies, planning, and investments. - Analytical, Knowledge and Innovation: Producing and sharing cutting-edge research, data, tools, and lessons learned to advance disaster risk management practice. - Advocacy and Partnerships: Raising awareness, building coalitions, and fostering collaboration across development partners, governments, and the private sector to drive systemic change.
+- Funding Support: Providing grant funding to inform, strengthen, and catalyze investments in and policy actions for disaster and climate risk management. - Technical Assistance and Capacity Building: Supporting country teams with risk analytics, advisory services, and capacity building to integrate disaster and climate risk management into policies, planning, and investments. - Analytical, Knowledge and Innovation: Producing and sharing cutting-edge research, data, tools, and lessons learned to advance DRM practice. - Advocacy and Partnerships: Raising awareness, building coalitions, and fostering collaboration across development partners, governments, and the private sector to drive systemic change.
+Efforts will be made to disseminate information and reports broadly, with translations into multiple languages to enhance accessibility and global reach.

 Building on the World Bank Group's strong relationships with the private sector, sovereign donors, and other development partners, GFDRR catalyzes additional financing for disaster and climate risk management.
 Under the 2030 Strategy, GFDRR will strengthen efforts to engage the private sector, drawing on private investment, innovation, and expertise.
 It will also explore innovative financing mechanisms, such as blended finance structures, to attract support from non-traditional partners, including new sovereign donors, philanthropic organizations, and impact investors.
-Through these efforts, GFDRR aims to expand the resources available for resilience initiatives and accelerate progress on disaster risk management globally.
+Through these efforts, GFDRR aims to expand the resources available for resilience initiatives and accelerate progress on DRM globally.

 GFDRR's Theory of Change (TOC) articulates how these lines of action translate into its strategic objectives.
-TGFDRR generates a wide range of outputs-such as risk assessments, technical designs, knowledge products, and strengthened institutional capacities-that help countries integrate disaster risk management into policies and investments.
+GFDRR generates a wide range of outputs-such as risk assessments, technical designs, knowledge products, and strengthened institutional capacities-that help countries integrate DRM into policies and investments.
 These activities collectively support the reduction of disaster and climate risks, enhance preparedness and response capabilities, and contribute to building long-term resilience.